dsilvestro/fossilBM/README.md

 3. the ancestral states at all internal nodes

-The methods implemented here are described in Silvestro, Tejedor, et al. ([Systematic Biology, 2018](https://doi.org/10.1093/sysbio/syy046)).
+The methods implemented here are described in [Silvestro et al. 2018 Systematic Biology](https://doi.org/10.1093/sysbio/syy046).
+The BM model with time-varying trend is described in [Zhang et al. 2022 Systematic Biology](https://doi.org/10.1093/sysbio/syab065).

 #### NOTE